jacobp100/sciline-editor/README.md

 The representation of the entire tree would be `type ast = node(list(ast))`

-From there, we reduce the tree using a fold function.
+From there, we reduce the tree using a fold function

 ```reason
 type fold('accumulator, 'output) = (